bhaettasch/watson-domain-expert-chatbot/src/README.md

 Before deploying the project, take a look at the README files of the subprojects and make sure you completed the configuration.

+Also copy the file `docker.sample.env` to `docker.env` and modify according to your needs.

 ## Using Docker

 The subprojects include individual Dockerfiles.
 You can use them to build the images manually and start the containers afterwards.